surtr1st/task-tracker/README.md

 ### Flushing tasks

-This subcommand is generally used for testing, but you may use it as you please.
+This subcommand is generally used for testing, but you may use it as you please:

 ```bash
 ttc flush